bhaney/endjinn/README.md

 ## Components

 * Main simulation runner
 * Prototypes for Agents, Actions, and Environments
 * Built-in ES solver for policy networks
-    * Javascript action service
+* (Coming soon) Javascript action service
 * (Coming soon) Reporter connectors
 * (Coming soon) Real time viz server

 ## Quick start guide

 1. Copy the endjinnfile_proto.json file and rename it endjinnfile.json
 2. Do `python setup.py install`
 3. Edit parameters in endjinnfile.json to your liking
 4. Do `python runsim.py`

 Note that if you don't use agents and environments which are already present in global_registry.json and have corresponding files, you will need to place your own subclasses in local_registry_objects and ensure that their entries